MilanJimi/detox-expo-bug-example/README.md

 # Purpose
-The purpose of this app is to give a reproducible example of a bug in Detox, where .tap() function doesn't work on Android
+The purpose of this app is to give a reproducible example of a bug in Detox, where .tap() function doesn't work on Android Tiramisu (API 33)

 # Installation and run